The Secret to the Most Efficient Timeline in House Flipping

-You just signed for a very lucrative property investment opportunity.
-The perfect rehab house at a price lower than you expected.
-It’s in a great neighborhood where fix and flip homes have easily sold before.
-Buyers are buying.
-You’re ready to start work — now.
+You just signed a contract for a very lucrative flip opportunity.
+You bought the house at a price lower than you expected.
+It’s in a great neighborhood where fix and flip homes have sold quickly.
+Buyers are buying at a premium and fast.
+You’re ready to start work.
+What’s next?

 How Do You Get a Rehab House on the Market Fast?

 The secret: a job sequencing spreadsheet.